NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \paragraph{Field: Return Node Name}\label{field-return-node-name}

-The name of a return air system node which will be used as a reference to determine the setpoint established by this setpoint manager.
+The name of a return system node which will be used as a reference to determine the setpoint established by this setpoint manager.

 \paragraph{Field: Setpoint Node or NodeList Name}\label{field-setpoint-node-or-nodelist-name}